Dr. Tamar Schlick

-The Russ Pitzer Lectures
+The Russ Pitzer Lecture

-Dr. Pitzer served as Chairman of the Department of Chemistry at The Ohio State University from 1989 to 1994.
+Dr. Pitzer served as Chair of the Dept. of Chemistry at Ohio State from 1989–1994.
 He was awarded an honorary degree of Doctor of Humane Letters at Pitzer College in 2003.
+He has held visiting faculty positions at Berkeley, Bielefeld (Germany), Cambridge (England) and the University of Georgia.

 Previous Lecturers: